pelrun/ugs-platform-plugin-camera/README.md

 # ugs-platform-plugin-camera

-A simple webcam plugin for the UGS Platform.
+A simple webcam plugin for the UGS Platform from https://winder.github.io/ugs_website/

+(Classic GUI is not supported, sorry.)

 ## Installation